-Eco-Friendly Gift Wrap Guide
+Recycle Single-Use Gift Wrap

+Approximately 4.6 million pounds of wrapping paper is produced in the U.S. each year with 2.3 million pounds ending up in the landfill.
 Holiday wrapping paper is often coated in plastic or foil causing it to be non-recyclable.
 If the wrapping paper is metallic, has glitter on it, or has a texture to it, it is not recyclable.
 Gift wrap mistakenly put in the recycling cart harms the value of other collected paper at the recycling center.
+See our guide below for more tips!

-Reusable Gift Wrap and Recycled Paper
+Try Reusable Gift Wrap and Recycled Paper

 If the holiday rush has you hustling and there’s no time for crafting, consider purchasing a reusable alternative.
 Fabric gift wraps, nice tea towels, scarves and bandannas make excellent choices.